slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Networking types: shark, dolphin, drowner.
 -->

 > *"Everyone is shy.
 Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
-Go ahead."
+Go ahead." (...)
+"When introduced to someone make eye contact and count to 4.
+You’ll both remember each other."
 -- Kevin Kelly*

 Be useful, not important.
 Listen to people, get their goals and help them.
 It’s not about you, it’s about the impact you have on others and the legacy that you leave.